josephtesting97-source/LightweightSyslog/README.md

 # LightweightSyslog

-A lightweight Python script that logs basic system metrics on Linux at regular intervals and optionally runs as a user-level systemd service.
+A lightweight tool that logs basic system metrics on Linux at regular intervals and optionally runs as a user-level systemd service.

 Features
 Logs system uptime, CPU usage, and memory usage.
 Writes logs to ~/myscript.log.
 Can run continuously as a user-level systemd service.
 Self-contained and easy to set up.

-Requirements
+## Requirements
-Python 3.x

 Linux system with systemd